vuryleo/naiveCPU/README.md

 naiveCPU
 ========
-Implemented by
+This is a THCO-MIPS 16bits CPU implemented in Verilog, served as the course project in *Computer Organization (2013Fall)* in Tsinghua University.

+Authors:

 * ppwwyyxx (ppwwyyxxc@gmail.com)
 * Ray Song (emacsray@gmail.com)
 * Vury Leo (i@vuryleo.com)

-This is a THCO-MIPS 16bits CPU that assigned as homework of Computer Compose Principle.

 Protocols
 =========